 In furtherance of the Institution’s charitable mission, it is our Policy to provide Charity Care and Financial Aid to eligible patients who cannot afford to pay for all or a portion of medically necessary services, including insurance coinsurances, insurance deductibles, and balances after exhausted coverage or other benefit coverage.
 Due to Federal Regulations, Medicare coinsurances and deductibles will be handled on a case by case basis.
 If a person other than patient requests information regarding this Policy, such information should, if possible, be provided at the time of the request.
 Our goal is to provide prompt, clear and understandable information that is consistent and is communicated in the patient’s primary language, generally English or Spanish.

 Charity Care and Financial Aid require the expenditure of significant resources and funds by the Institution.
 Such expenditures include “Charity Care,” i.e., free care, and “Financial Aid,” i.e., discounts, reduced payments and extended payment schedules.
 Eligibility for Charity Care or Financial Aid under this Policy should be based on an individual determination of the patient’s needs and available resources.

-The Institution’s financial commitment to Charity Care and Financial Aid will be established annually as part of the budget process and will be approved by the Institution’s Board of Trustees/Directors (the “Board”) on an annual basis.
+The Institution’s financial commitment to Charity Care and Financial Aid and this policy will be established annually as part of the budget process and will be reviewed and approved by the Institution’s Board of Trustees/Directors (the “Board”) on an annual basis.
 The Institution’s debt collection policies, e.g., criteria for commencing a collection action and implementing post-judgment collection remedies, should be consistent with this Policy.
 Contracted collection agencies and/or collection attorneys should act in a manner that is consistent with this Policy.

 As set forth in further detail below, Charity Care and Financial Aid are available for medically necessary services to those persons who reside in our community and who meet stated criteria.
 This Policy is applied uniformly, consistently, and equally for all eligible patients.
-To the extent reasonably possible, a patient should be evaluated for eligibility for Charity Care or Financial Aid when he/she initially presents for inpatient or outpatient care.
+To the extent reasonably possible, a patient should be evaluated for eligibility for Charity Care or Financial Aid when he/she initially presents for inpatient or outpatient services.

 Charity Care and Financial Aid are available to persons: